Caton Theodorian: Return and later life

 The unexpected fall of Germany was registered as a triumph for the Ententists.
 Mariu, entering Marghiloman's Progressive Conservative Party, contested the November 1919 election and lost his Senate seat.
 Caton and his family left Switzerland with a Yugoslav sanitary train, stopping in Zemun, then crossing over to Craiova.
 He returned to Bucharest before or during April 1919, when he took part in the founding of Sburătorul, a modernist magazine and literary circle.
 He then had his new play, Comedia inimei ("Heart's Comedy"), performed at the National Theater.
 It was booed on its premiere, then quickly "buried".
 Theodorian then resumed his activity as a translator, with a version of L'affaire Clémenceau, by Alexandre Dumas, fils, coming out in 1921.
 He put out the prose volume Epice și dramatice ("Things Epic and Dramatic", 1921), and two other new plays: Nevestele domnului Pleșu ("Mr. Pleșu's Wives"), and Stăpâna ("Mistress", first performed in 1919, published 1936).
 With Eftimiu and Mavrodi as managers of the National Theater, the latter were performed as part of the mandatory quota of "original plays" during the early 1920s.
 At the time, his family suffered a loss.
 Nonu Theodorian, who was ill with tuberculosis from about 1919, died in 1922.
-Under the pen name "Jean d'Orient", he had followed his brother's career choices, publishing several art chronicles in L'Indépendence Roumaine.
+Under the pen name "Jean d'Orient", he had followed his brother's career choices, publishing several art chronicles in L'Indépendance Roumaine.

 In the new Greater Romania, Caton was a member of the arts directorate committee within the Arts Ministry in 1923, appointed inspector-general of the theaters some four years later.
 As such, in 1929 he investigated the conflict between the National Theater and actress Maria Giurgea, who alleged unlawful termination of contract.
 In parallel, he became a founding member of the Society of Romanian Dramatic Authors (SADR).
 Created solely by Theodorian's efforts, it fulfilled his dream to give dramatists more social standing, and, on his initiative, offered special prizes specifically for Romanian-themed comedies.
 These went to Anton Holban, Ion Marin Sadoveanu, and George Mihail Zamfirescu.
 He served as SADR president in 1923–1926, and again in 1933–1939, being seconded by Ion Al. Vasilescu-Valjean, Mihail Sorbul, and Rebreanu (with Paul Gusty as treasurer and Victor Ion Popa as secretary).
 He represented the body as a speaker at the funerals of Garabet Ibrăileanu, Petre I. Sturdza, and Eugeniu Botez.
 He also attended congresses of the International Confederation of Societies of Authors and Composers, promoting Romanian works for an international audience, and playing host to Coolus when the latter visited Bucharest in November 1934.
 His Bujoreștii was translated into Italian by Venere Isopescu, and published in Lanciano by Casa editrice Rocco Carabba.